commonsmachinery/mediagoblin/docs/source/siteadmin/codebase.rst

 * Media processing libraries:

   * `Python Imaging Library <http://www.pythonware.com/products/pil/>`_:
-    Used to re-size and otherwise convert images for display.
+    Used to resize and otherwise convert images for display.

   * `GStreamer <http://gstreamer.freedesktop.org/>`_: (*Optional.*),
     Used to transcode video and audio.
 Only required if your